What's New in Sinatra 1.2?

 Other changes

-send_filenow takes a:last_modifiedoption- improved error handling
+option- improved error handling